izens-net/union-template/README.md

-# izens.net Campaign Template
+# izens.net Union Template

-This is a template for campaigns hosted on Github.
-In order to use it to start your own campaign:
+This is a template for union hosted on Github.
+In order to use it to start your own union:

 1) Fork it
 2) In the GitHub Pages section of the Settings tab, set the Source to `master branch`.
-3) Add a description of the campaign to `index.html`.
+3) Add a description of the union to `index.html`.
 Feel free to also change its appearance.
-4) Update the `policy.json` file to reflect your campaign.
+4) Update the `policy.json` file to reflect your union.

 # Notes